5.4.2 Business and Travel Expenses

 University-Sponsored Travel Booking Policy

-Stanford utilizes a centralized travel booking program (Stanford Travel) that automatically registers travel reservations and any subsequent changes to a reservation, to the university’s Travel Registry, which connects to Stanford’s provider of medical, personal, travel, and security assistance.
+Stanford utilizes a centralized travel booking program (Stanford Travel) that automatically registers travel reservations and any subsequent changes to a reservation, to the university’s Travel Registry, which is managed by Stanford’s provider of medical, personal, travel, and security assistance.
 Therefore, in order to enable the university to provide guidance to travelers before their trips and to locate and more effectively support travelers in the event of an emergency, faculty, staff, postdoctoral scholars and students traveling on behalf of the university must utilize the centralized travel booking program to book domestic and international air travel, unless it is specifically exempted from this booking policy.
 Travel for visitors, guests, Stanford Healthcare, Lucile Packard Children's Hospital, and SLAC National Accelerator Laboratory employees is not included in this booking policy and should follow the policies of their respective organization.

 Travelers may opt to use this program when booking hotels and rental cars for university-sponsored travel.
 Stanford Travel automatically sends booking updates to the registry when itineraries change, supports compliance with reimbursement policies and procedures, and offers discounts, waivers, and perks to travelers.
 Considering these benefits, booking through Stanford Travel remains the preferred booking option wherever possible.